algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 The API must return the quickest path between the two landmarks in the specified format.
 If the input is invalid (e.g., landmarks not found), the API should return an appropriate error message that will be explained later in this document.

-However, if both the source and destination are valid landmarks, the API should return the quickest path between them with the following information:
+If both the source and destination are valid landmarks, the API should return the quickest path between them, including the following details:

 - `time`: The time taken to travel between the two landmarks
 - `path`: The sequence of landmarks to visit to reach the destination

-Here an example of a GET request to the API:
+Here is an example of a GET request to the API:

 > [!WARNING]
 > Data is not real and is used for illustrative purposes only.